Alfred G. Redfield: Solid state work

 Redfield's NMR career began with work on solids, like metals and superconductors.
 This work later proved to be useful in the study of the physical and motional relationships between protons in large biological molecules, called macromolecules.

 Aqueous state and biochemical work

-In 1972, along with Raj V. Gupta, Redfield found a way to cancel out the overwhelming signature spectrum of H_{2}O in biological samples, which allowed the visualization of molecular biological structure in blood cells, nucleic acids, enzymes and phospholipids.
+In 1972, along with Raj V. Gupta, Redfield found a way to cancel out the overwhelming signature spectrum of H₂O in biological samples, which allowed the visualization of molecular biological structure in blood cells, nucleic acids, enzymes, and phospholipids.

 He continued to pioneer aqueous techniques using deuterium.

 General biochemical work

 Redfield continued to develop new techniques to study the structure of protein molecules in solution, looking at cancer cells with NMR, the shell of the SARS virus cell and at amino acids.
 Later, using multiple resonances via shuttle and specially prepared samples, he investigated molecular activity in phospholipid vesicles.

 Nucleic acids work

 Redfield explored the structure and properties of tRNA and related enzymes.